ttlew/conversation/logs_recommend.md

 {:swift: .ph data-hd-programlang='swift'}

 # Recommendations
-This page presents recommendations for recommends ways to improve your system.
+This page presents recommendations for ways to improve your system.
 {: shortdesc}

 This feature is Beta only.